Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Related work

 \subsection{Self-supervised learning}

-{Self-supervised learning aims to learn an effective data embedding function from unlabelled data during training.} Previous works focus on designing different pretext tasks to train the data encoders.
+Self-supervised learning aims to learn an effective data embedding function from unlabelled data during training.
+Previous works focus on designing different pretext tasks to train the data encoders.
 For image encoders, solving jigsaw puzzles \cite{leibe_unsupervised_2016}, rotation prediction \cite{gidaris_unsupervised_2018} and counting primitives \cite{noroozi_representation_2017} are widely used tasks.
 For video encoders, predicting frames \cite{vondrick_anticipating_2016} and tracking patches \cite{wang_unsupervised_2015} can help them learn useful feature representations.
-Recently, contrastive self-supervised learning attracts much attention and shows promising performance compared to supervised learning \cite{he_momentum_2020,chen_exploring_2021,chen_simple_2020,diba_vi2clr_2021,wang_contrastive_2022,xu_k-shot_2021}.
-Owing to the versatile data augmentation techniques, contrastive learning approaches augment the input into multiple positive counterparts, while consider other samples from different classes as negatives to the input.
+Recently, contrastive self-supervised learning attracts much attention and shows promising performance compared to supervised learning in both classification-based \cite{chen_simple_2020,he_momentum_2020,pan_videomoco_2021,chen_exploring_2021,wang_contrastive_2022,qian_spatiotemporal_2021} and regression-based tasks \cite{spurr_self-supervised_2021,wang_contrastive_2022_1,dangovski_equivariant_2022,tukra_stereo_2022}.
+Owing to the versatile data augmentation techniques, contrastive learning approaches augment the input into multiple positive counterparts, while considering other samples in the dataset as negatives to the input.
 They minimize feature distances between positive sample pairs while maximizing feature distances between negative sample pairs.
-For instance, SimCLR \cite{chen_simple_2020} leverages image cropping, color distortions and blurring to augment the input and apply contrastive learning.
+For instance, SimCLR \cite{chen_simple_2020} leverages image cropping, color distortions and blurring to augment the input and applies contrastive learning.
 Dangovski \etal \cite{dangovski_equivariant_2022} proposed the equivariant contrastive learning, which utilizes an additional branch to predict the adopted augmentations of positive samples.
 Qian \etal \cite{qian_spatiotemporal_2021} designed a novel temporal augmentation method for video representation learning, which samples non-overlapping positive video clips from the original video using different temporal intervals.
 Pan \etal \cite{pan_videomoco_2021} introduced another temporal augmentation method which obtains positive videos using a generate adversarial network.
 The network removes several frames from a given video while maintaining its spatio-temporal information.
-Unlike above approaches that use spatial or temporal augmentation, we need to generate samples that contain different frequencies of rPPG signals.
-Hence, we propose a learnable frequency augmentation module.
+We realize the self-supervised video-based remote physiological measurement as a regression problem.
+Unlike the above approaches that use spatial or temporal augmentation, we propose a learnable frequency augmentation module to augment samples that contain different frequencies of rPPG signals.